 After finishing high school in Finland, I did hitch hiking around Europe and lived in eco-communities until I found buzzling life of big cities in the eighties.
 Then I lived in a rebellious squatting scene of south London and moved to New York to fall in love with a city.
 Run clubs, studied television production, made videos and had best job in Manhattan as a bike courier.
 I learnt Ventura, one of the first graphic design programs and did layouts to magazines, and posters.

 In my late thirties I became a mother and encountered a need to have creative learning opportunities for children.
 I therefore started summer forest camps and piloted a free school.
-I also got into studying massage and weaved hand colored bonchoes.
+I also weaved hand colored bonchoes.
 I had a long period of unemployment, having a need to sort out my head and wrote a book about my trauma history.
 Digital era had reached media production whilst I had been a mother full time and I re-educated myself into the media skills and documentarism again and had my bachelor´s degree.

 I believe this lifestyle has served me and my fellow workers well and benefited my customers as I can stay open minded better this way than just hanging around with other designers in closed circles…at least I hope so.
 I also believe in clear communication, listening first and being kind and I think it all comes with having enough of challenges in life.